arc42/quality.arc42.org-site/_articles/02-quality-models.md

 I really wonder if anybody working in development projects (except me) ever took the time to read through all those standards.
 (Ok, I exaggerated, I read only 25010, but that was hard-enough work).

-Apart from being in wide use, these models really lack practical applicability, although the (still inofficial draft) update from November 2022 somewhat improves the situation).
+Apart from being in wide use, these models really lack practical applicability, although the (still unofficial draft) update from November 2022 somewhat improves the situation).
 I covered a few downsides in my [article on ISO-25010 shortcomings](/articles/iso-25010-shortcomings).
 To summarize:

 * Overly many terms, with a lot of overlap.
 * Critical qualities (e.g. safety, scalability, operational properties) missing from the official version
 * Despite proposing 30+ attributes, code- and architectural qualities are missing
-* No examples how the ISO-model might be applied to real-world problems
+* No examples of how the ISO-model might be applied to real-world problems

 But the standards would not have survived as long if they didn't contain some goodies: